 Similarly, the vanishing of diagrams (b) and (c) occur because the contributions from the metric determinant $\sqrt{-g}$ and inverse $g^{\mu\nu}$ in Eq.~\eqref{phiaction0} to the scalar-scalar-graviton vertex cancel out in the lowest PN order at the level of the action, when the Kaluza-Klein decomposition is employed.
 Indeed, at the linear level in $h_{\mu\nu}$, Eq.~\eqref{phiaction0} yields

 Then, at the 1PN order, only terms with spatial $\mu,\nu$ could contribute, since, again, time derivatives would introduce additional powers of $v$.
-Thus, using the Kalula-Klein parameterization and neglecting terms containing time-derivatives, one gets
+Thus, using the Kalula-Klein parametrization and neglecting terms containing time derivatives, one gets

 Finally, the lowest-order $\sigma$ coupling contains an additional power of $v^2$ in the worldline action compared to the leading $\mathcal{O}(v^0\phi)$, and hence does not contribute to the 1PN, but only to higher orders.